 What are the general requirements for dual degree programs?

 Candidates for a dual degree program are generally required to apply and be admitted by each school or college separately.

 Will a dual degree make me more marketable?

 It depends.
 Few jobs absolutely require having a dual degree; however, it can differentiate you from other law school graduates and give you a competitive edge in the job market.
 Diversifying your skill set by expanding beyond the logical reasoning and writing skills acquired in law school can help make you a more favorable applicant to an employer.
 Obtaining a dual degree can also increase your flexibility and make switching careers more feasible.

 How do I decide if a dual degree is right for me?

 Pursuing a dual degree is not right for everyone.
 Even though most dual degree programs are less costly than obtaining each degree separately, these programs are still highly expensive.
 In addition to the financial investment, these programs are extremely rigorous and time-intensive since the amount of time to obtain both degrees is reduced.
-In order to decide whether or no a dual degree is right for you, it is important to determine the educational background require for you to accomplish your personal goals.
+In order to decide whether or not a dual degree is right for you, it is important to determine the educational background required for you to accomplish your personal goals.
 Take some time to consider your intended career path and do your research before making the commitment to pursue a dual degree.